s-torneo/mqtt-grafana-backend-panel-plugins/README.md

 - GetData

 in order to show a different interface according to the operation selected.
+You can also:
+- insert the mqtt topic (Grafana variables supported)
+- insert the message to send in order to not have a text box with the Publish button
+- choose the button name
+- choose the color of the button
-You can also insert the mqtt topic and choose the color of the button and of the text.
+- choose the text color of the button

 ![backend-plugin](https://github.com/s-torneo/mqtt-grafana-backend-panel-plugins/blob/master/img/backend-plugin.png "backend-plugin")